RadoslavNikolov23/SportCenterVictory/README.md

 ## 📝 GitHub Project Notes (Updated)

 - **Configure the Email Sender options in `appsettings.json` and `secrets.json`**
-  > The app reads SMTP credentials (host, port, sender email, and password) from:
+  > The app reads SMTP credentials (host, port, sender/receiver email, username and password) from:
   > `"EmailSettings": { "Host": "smtp.example.com", "Port": 587, "Username": "exampleName", "Password": "your-password", "SenderEmail": "you@example.com" and "ReceiverEmail": "example@email.com" }`
   > For security, the actual credentials should be placed in `secrets.json` or use environment variables.